johnmmcg/iris-js-sdk/README.md

   ```javascript
     irisRtcSession.audioMuteToggle()
   ```
-  * Call audioMuteToggle API of Iris Stream when you want to mute audio.
+  * Call audioMuteToggle API of Iris Session when you want to mute audio.

 **Video Mute**
 ----